-If any of these settings need to be changed simply click the numerical value to bring up the touchpad to adjust the setting.
+If any of these settings need to be changed simply click the numerical value to open the dropdown or bring up the touchpad to adjust the setting.

 3.3.5 Perform the Device Checklist and verify the desired settings.

 Check the various items on the device checklist.